Saving money doesn’t need to be a drag. There are plenty of fun ways to save money by creating games and challenges around your saving goals.

 A Savings Thermometer

 Draw a picture of a giant thermometer.
 Write your savings goal at the top.
-Tack it up somewhere that the whole house can see it — perhaps on the refrigerator or in the living room.
+Tack it up somewhere that the whole family can see it—perhaps on the refrigerator or in the living room.

 Each week, color the thermometer according to how much you’ve saved — in the same way that a school or sports fundraising team colors a thermometer to show how closely it’s approaching its fundraising goals.